-- Resistance level (A)-down-trending level of resistance that is converging with the support level - Support level (B)-up-trending level of support that is converging with the resistance level - Flag pole (C)-the trend preceding the formation of the pennant.
-The flag pole spans the distance from the beginning of the trend to the highest point of the pennant (bullish pennant), or the flag pole spans the distance from the beginning of the trend to the lowest point of the pennant (bearish pennant).
+- Resistance level (A)-a downward-trending level of resistance that is converging with the support level - Support level (B)-an upward-trending level of support that is converging with the resistance level - Flagpole (C)-the trend preceding the formation of the pennant.
+The flagpole spans the distance from the beginning of the trend to the highest point of the pennant (for a bullish pennant), or the flagpole spans the distance from the beginning of the trend to the lowest point of the pennant (for a bearish pennant).

-- Breakout point (D)-the point at which the currency pair breaks up above the down-trending level of resistance (bullish pennant), or the point at which the currency pair breaks down below the up-trending level of support (bearish pennant). - Price projection (E)-the price to which the currency pair will most likely fall after it has broken out of the pennant formation (bearish pennant), or the price to which the currency pair will most likely rise after it has broken out of the pennant formation (bullish pennant).
-The distance the currency pair is projected to move is equal to the height of the flag pole.
+- Breakout point (D)-the point at which the stock or CFD breaks up above the downward-trending level of resistance (for a bullish pennant), or the point at which the stock or CFD breaks down below the upward-trending level of support (for a bearish pennant). - Price projection (E)-the price to which the stock or CFD will most likely fall after it has broken out of the pennant formation (for a bearish pennant), or the price to which the stock or CFD will most likely rise after it has broken out of the pennant formation (for a bullish pennant).
+The distance the stock or CFD is projected to move is equal to the height of the flagpole.